State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 How The Broker Shop handles disclosures

-The Broker Shop is a commercial finance broker, not a direct lender.
-When we present you offers from our 50+ lender network, every offer arrives with the disclosure required by your state — generated by the lender, not by us.
+The Broker Shop is a commercial finance broker, not a direct funder.
+When we present you offers from our funder network, every offer arrives with the disclosure required by your state — generated by the funder, not by us.
 Our role is to make sure you can compare them apples-to-apples and choose the best one.

-Related: Glossary: Commercial Finance Disclosure Law · APR · Factor Rate · Soft Pull vs. Hard Pull
+Related: Glossary: Commercial Finance Disclosure Law · APR · Factor Rate · Will Applying Affect My Credit?

 Get Offers With Full, Compliant Disclosures

-The Broker Shop works with 50+ lenders licensed across all 50 states.
+The Broker Shop works with the right funders licensed across all 50 states.
 Every offer comes with your state's required disclosure — pre-qualified in 2 minutes with no credit hit.

 Pre-Qualify Now — Free →